 AVL (The Alabama Virtual Library) includes license agreements with 11 premier database providers for 53 distinct databases, many with full-text articles, including the popular EBSCOhost and various versions of InfoTrac.
 With an AVL card, Alabama citizens can access content from their homes, offices, or other locations.
 Students may acquire the AVL card from any ESCC library.

 The libraries have current subscriptions to 106 magazines and journals.
 Back issues are available in various formats.
 Although periodicals do not circulate, copies of articles may be reproduced.

-The Vertical File, housed only at the main campus library, contains pamphlets and newspaper articles clipped from local, state, and national newspapers.
-The articles selected relate to research topics, local and state issues, and historic interests.
+The Vertical File, housed only at the main campus library, contains articles clipped from local and state newspapers.
+The articles selected relate to ESCC, Enterprise city, Coffee County, and some limited State of Alabama articles.
 Selected articles may be photocopied which requires assistance from LRC staff.